Wall St little changed amid earnings flurry

 "The market is digesting the sharp move we’ve seen this week and doing its best to ignore the results from IBM and Google, which didn’t look great," said Steve Sosnick, equity risk manager at Timber Hill/Interactive Brokers Group in Greenwich, Connecticut.

-"I’m mostly focused on bank earnings, which have been OK for the most part, and there haven’t been many outliers, which is a good thing."
+"I’m mostly focused on bank earnings, which have been OK for the market part, and there haven’t been many outliers, which is a good thing."

 He said moves should be taken with a grain of salt as many desks are short-handed ahead of the long weekend.
 U.S. markets will be closed for Good Friday.